artistlivingandworking/artistlivingandworking.github.io/performances.md

 ## Upcoming
 {:.title .is-4}

-## To Be Announced.
-Contact dance@artistlivingandworking.lol for booking information.
+## To Be Announced...
+&& contact dance@artistlivingandworking.lol for booking information in Brooklyn + beyond.

+---

 ## Archive
 {:.title .is-4}